petter-holmberg/elements/README.md

 `fail` constructs a `result` carrying an error.
 `result` also provides a monadic interface through the member functions `.map` and `.flat_map`.

+## Concurrency

+`locked_stack` implements a thread-safe stack on top of a dynamic sequence. `push` pushes a value on the stack. `pop` tries to pop a value off the stack.
+It returns a `result` containing the value if the stack was non-empty, or an `empty_stack` error if the stack was empty.

 # Concepts

 The concepts in this library are largely based on definitions in [StepanovMcJones](#StepanovMcJones), with some name changes and adaptations to modern C++ features, such as move semantics.